tomasbruna/pollen-predictions/README.md

     ├── scraper                 # A set of scraping scripts and results │   ├── pollen_scraper.py   # Script for pollen data scraping
     │   ├── pollen_data.tsv     # Scraped pollen data
-    ├── time_series             # A set of time series analysis scripts ├── machine_learning        # A set of machine learning prediction scripts └
+    ├── analysis                # A set of time series analysis scripts ├── machine_learning        # A set of machine learning prediction scripts └